-Course Name & Number: ACCTG 501 Sp 21 - Managerial Accounting
+Course Name & Number: BA 502 - Managerial Accounting Quarter Spring 2022 Start & End Dates 3/28/2022 - 5/18/2022 Course Website https://canvas.uw.edu/courses/1568961

-Quarter Spring 2021

-Start & End Dates 3/28/2021 - 6/09/2021

 Course Overview:

 In financial accounting, you studied accounting information for decision-makers external to the firm.
 In this course, we focus on information and decision making within an organization.
 The objective will be to provide you with useful tools, based on accounting information, to improve managerial decision-making and performance evaluation.